SENSORY-FRIENDLY PERFORMANCES

 BEFORE THE PERFORMANCE

-• Access to Social Stories guide to social information about the experience of attending Magik Theatre and enjoying the performance. ( Gain access pre-visit and available onsite day of performance)
+- Access to a Social Story Guide to social information about the experience of attending Magik Theatre and enjoying the performance.
+(Also available onsite day of performance)

 DURING THE PERFORMANCE